 This can be done by adding greenery and live plants in an office, or using things like stone and reclaimed wood to create certain design features.
 It feels modern but also connects people in the office to the outdoors.

 Human psychology tells us we’re greatly impacted by color—even more than we might realize.
-This is being taken into consideration when designing office spaces, and in the trends for 2016, we’re seeing designers who are creating color-specific zones within an office.
+This is being taken into consideration when designing office spaces, and in the trends, we’re seeing designers who are creating color-specific zones within an office.
 For example, they may use tones of light blue in one area to improve focus and productivity, and more intense, primary colors in another zone of the office to increase happiness and energy levels.

 Offices are no longer being seen as having a rigid, pre-determined design.
 Instead, furniture is being included that makes it easy to change the layout of your workspace or the entire office whenever the need or desire might arise.
 There are sleek, modular office furniture components that can be combined in a range of different ways depending on the needs of employees’ at any given moment.
 There are also options for bringing desks and tables together easily for a communal feel or separating things back out when people need to work alone.